zammad/zammad-admin-documentation/system/integrations/smime/manage-certificates.rst

 Add Certificate
    Import public-key certificates for both your own organization and your contacts.

    You can also add a bunch of certificates in one go by providing a single file with all relevant certificates.

    .. warning:: 🕵️ **ALWAYS verify certificates in-person or over the phone!**

-      The whole point of signatures is to alert you when someone is trying to pretend to be someone they’re not.
+      The whole point of signatures is to alert you when someone is trying to pretend to be someone they're not.
       Never accept a certificate from someone online without verifying it first.

    .. note:: 📇 **What about trusted certificate authorities?**

-      In some cases (*e.g.,* when dealing with large enterprises), you may be given a certificate for an entire CA, rather than a single contact.
+      In some cases (e.g. when dealing with large enterprises), you may be given a certificate for an entire CA, rather than a single contact.
       Add it here to trust *all* certificates issued by that CA.